microsoft/vcpkg/docs/maintainers/vcpkg_check_features.md

 `vcpkg_check_features()` accepts these parameters:

 * `OUT_FEATURE_OPTIONS`:
-  An output variable that will contain a list of definitions for each feature.
+  An output variable to contain a list of definitions for each feature.
   This is a required parameter.

 * `FEATURES`: